NethServer/ns8-core/docs/development_process.md

 - `invalid`: invalid issue, not a bug, duplicate or wontfix.
 Add a detailed description and link to other related issue when using this tag.

-Until June 2024, both NethServer 7 (NS7) and NethServer (NS8) are actively supported.
-You can use the `ns7` label label to mark the issues for NethServer 7.

 An issue without `bug` label is considered a new feature or an enhancement.

 Before introducing new labels, please discuss them with the development team